nushell-prophet/dotnu/README.md

 ### `dotnu embeds-capture-start` and `dotnu embeds-capture-stop`

+record every result printed in the interactive session.

 ```nu
 > dotnu embeds-capture-start --help
 # => start capturing commands and their outputs into a file